xoocoon/hp-15-ew0xxx-snd-fix/README.md

 ## The snd-hda-codec-realtek module
 The snd-hda-codec-realtek DKMS module included in this repo is intended to supersede the mainline kernel module of the same name.

+Mainline source code: https://github.com/torvalds/linux/blob/master/sound/pci/hda/patch_realtek.c

 This module provides fixes for several HDA codecs provided by Realtek, e.g. ALC245, ALC269 and ALC287.
 However, the codec id itself is not enough to enable the speakers on a specific HP Envy x360 15-ew0xxx model.
 Hence the need to adjust it for each model with a new hardware setup.

-Mainline source code: https://github.com/torvalds/linux/blob/master/sound/pci/hda/patch_realtek.c

-The shell script `snd-hda-codec-realtek.sh` is intended to setup DKMS and the DKMS module for snd-hda-codec-realtek on your machine.
+The shell script `setup_snd-hda-codec-realtek.sh` is intended to setup DKMS and the DKMS module for snd-hda-codec-realtek on your machine.
 Tested on Ubuntu 23.04. only.

 First, make the script executable, then execute it:
 ```
 sudo chown u+x snd-hda-codec-realtek.sh
-./snd-hda-codec-realtek.sh
+./setup_snd-hda-codec-realtek.sh
 ```

 Instead of executing the entire script you might execute each shell command step by step to see whether it works.

-To verify if the module works on your machine, you can query the kernel messages as follows:
+After a successful build of the module and reboot of your machine, you can verify it with following command:
 ```
 sudo dmesg | grep cs35l41-hda
 ```